byu-static-analysis-lab/blog/blog/2024-11-refocusing-reduction.md

 ---

-Refocusing in Reduction Semantics [@danvy_refocusing_2004] presents a way to go from a reduction semantics to an recfocused pre-abstract machine, and eventually to an abstract machine.
+Refocusing in Reduction Semantics [@danvy_refocusing_2004] presents a way to go from a reduction semantics to an refocused pre-abstract machine, and eventually to an abstract machine.
 The paper is a good read after being introduced to reduction semantics and abstract machines, and has a few simple walkthroughs of how to actually apply the theory.

 <!--truncate-->